Congress seeks 2-week extension to avert government shutdown

 Even some Republicans balk at spending more than the $1.6 billion for fencing and other security improvements already provided.
 But Trump has signaled he's ready to fight for the money as one of the last big-ticket items of the GOP-led Congress before Democrats take over the House following a decisive victory in the midterm elections.

-The president invited the top Democratic leaders, Sen. Chuck Schumer of New York and Rep. Nancy Pelosi of California, to the White House for a meeting Tuesday, but considering Bush's funeral and other events, Democrats asked to postpone the meeting until next week.
+The president invited the top Democratic leaders, Sen. Chuck Schumer of New York and Rep. Nancy Pelosi of California, to the White House for a meeting Tuesday, but Democrats asked to postpone it because of Bush's funeral.
+The meeting has been tentatively rescheduled for Dec.
+11, said a White House official who was not authorized to speak publicly and spoke on condition of anonymity.

 Trump told reporters on Air Force One on Saturday he would be willing to sign a two-week funding extension.
 "I would absolutely consider it and probably give it," he told reporters.